What's PLANERGY?

 3. Process Supplier Invoice

 Shortly after delivery (or sometimes with delivery), the vendor’s invoice is received.
-If you are using AP Automation software this process is automated and in Planergy’s case the full 3-way match is automated leaving just exceptions to be managed.
+If you are using AP Automation software this process is automated and in PLANERGY’s case the full 3-way match is automated leaving just exceptions to be managed.

 It is the job of the AP department to verify the information included in the invoice with the P.O. and the receiving document received from purchasing.
 This is called the three-way match and helps to verify that all information on the invoice is correct.